CodeReclaimers/neat-python/docs/module_summaries.rst

 activations
 ---------------
-  Has the built-in :term:`activation functions <activation function>` and code for using them and adding new user-defined ones.
+  Has the built-in :term:`activation functions <activation function>`, code for using them, and code for adding new user-defined ones.

   .. py:exception:: InvalidActivationFunction(Exception)